Ishita95-harvad/Mock-Interview-App/README.md

 # Mock-Interview-App
+An AI-powered Performance Management System automates data collection, feedback analysis, and performance evaluation.
+By aggregating inputs from multiple sources—self-assessments, manager feedback, chat logs, meeting summaries, and psychometric insights—the system provides a holistic, unbiased, and data-driven performance report.

-## **Purpose**: Help users practice and refine their interview skills through realistic simulations, AI-powered feedback, and interactive coaching.
+### **Purpose**: Help users practice and refine their interview skills through realistic simulations, AI-powered feedback, and interactive coaching.
 Table of Contents
 1. Introduction to Agent-Led HR Workflows: The Shift
 2. Laying the Land